bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 }
 ```

 Restart your Bitcore node, and visit [http://localhost:3001/stampingservice/hash/aCrAzYHaSh](http://localhost:3001/stampingservice/hash/aCrAzYHaSh) in your browser.
-If all went well, the server response will be an empty array, indicating that 'aCrAzYHaSh' has never been included in the blockchain.
+If all went well, the server response will be "Not Found", indicating that 'aCrAzYHaSh' has never been included in the blockchain.

 ## Wiring the client-side app to your Bitcore endpoints